erik/lispr/README.md

-As of now, there are still a bunch of things to implement, such as macros, lambdas and a standard library for instance.
+As of now, there are still a bunch of things to implement, such as macros, and a standard library for instance.
 Besides that, it is working however and you can use it for great profit.

 ##Examples